EASS-HIT-PART-A-2024-CLASS-IV/CalorieTracker/README.md

 ## Installation

-To run the Meal Management App locally, you need to have Docker installed on your system.
+To run the Calorie Tracker locally, you need to have Docker installed on your system.
 Follow these steps to set up the application:

 1. **Clone this GitHub repository to your local machine:**

     ```
-    git clone gh repo clone EASS-HIT-PART-A-2024-CLASS-IV/CalorieTracker
+    git clone <repository_url>
     ```

 2. **Navigate to the root directory of the project:**

     ```
-    cd meal-management-app
+    cd calorie-tracker
     ```

 3. **Run the following command to build and start the Docker containers:**